ADHD Guide

 The biggest mistake ADHD adults make with planners is treating them as isolated tools.
 You have a planner for tasks, a separate app for budgeting, a notes app for brain dumps, and a calendar for deadlines.
 None of them connect.
 So you spend more time switching between systems than actually using them.

-The Full Brain Bundle takes a different approach.
-Five ADHD-designed templates that cover planning, budgeting, brain dumping, deadline tracking, and impulse control — all in Google Sheets, all using the same design language, all accessible from the same place.
+The Ultimate Bundle takes a different approach.
+Seven ADHD-designed PDF systems that cover daily planning, budgeting, meals, evenings, family life, and business — all using the same design language, all in one instant download, all yours to print and keep.

 The weekly planner uses energy blocks instead of hour slots.
-The brain dump feeds into auto-generated action cards with tiny first steps.
-The budget tracker handles categorization so you don’t have to decide where every purchase goes.
-The deadline tracker reverse-engineers due dates into daily actions and warns you when Panic Mode is approaching.
+The brain dump feeds into action cards with tiny first steps.
+The budget tracker gives you simple categories so you can see where money goes without overthinking it.
+The deadline tracker reverse-engineers due dates into daily actions and flags when Panic Mode is approaching.
 And the impulse buy checklist gives your brain a 60-second structured pause before you add to cart.

 Making the Switch